TobasFlightControl/tobas/README.md

 ### Other Installation

-You can skip each feature if you do not wish to use it.
+You can skip each step if you do not use the feature.

 #### ArduPilot